U-Tapao Royal Thai Navy Airfield: 4258th Strategic Wing

-The 4258th Strategic Wing (SAC) was activated in June 1966 at U-Tapao under the 3rd Air Division, Andersen AFB, Guam.
+The 4258th Strategic Wing (SAC) was activated in June 1966 at U-Tapao under the 3rd Air Division, Andersen Air Force Base, Guam.
 The wing was charged with the responsibility of supporting refueling requirements of USAF fighter aircraft in Southeast Asia, plus conducting bombing missions on a daily basis.

 Steadily progressing and adding to the mission, U-Tapao welcomed its first complement of KC-135 tankers in August 1966.
 By September, the base was supporting 15 tankers.
 From 1966 to 1970, 4258th wing tankers flew over 50,000 sorties from U-Tapao.

 The Seventh Air Force (PACAF) wanted additional B-52s missions flown in the war zone.
 B-52 missions from Andersen and Kadena, however, required long mission times and aerial refuelling en route.
 Having the aircraft based in South Vietnam made them vulnerable to attack.
 It was decided that, as the base at U-Tapao was being established as a KC-135 tanker base, to move them all out of Don Muang and to also base B-52s at U-Tapao where they could fly without refuelling over both North and South Vietnam.

 In March 1967, the Thai Government approved the stationing of B-52s at U-Tapao; on 10 April 1967, three B-52 bombers landed at U-Tapao following a bombing mission over Vietnam.
 The next day, B-52 operations were initiated at U-Tapao and by 15 July, B-52s were typically operating from U-Tapao.
 Under Operation Arc Light, wing bombers flew over 35,000 strikes over South Vietnam from 1967 to 1970.

 In early-October 1968, a KC-135A tanker (55-3138) lost power in the outside right engine (#4) on takeoff at U-Tapao and crashed, killing all four crew members.